-For this reason, we do not require an audit of all the clauses in the PWU's licence every year.
-The audit frequency of a clause will depend on the risk that a potential non-compliance poses, as well as the PWU's previous performance.
-Our approach will ensure that auditing reflects the type, size, complexity and consequences of the non-compliance.
+For this reason, we do not require all clauses in the PWU's licence to be audited every year.
+The audit frequency of a clause will depend on the risk that non-compliance poses, as well as the PWU's previous performance.
+Our approach will ensure that auditing reflects the type, size, complexity and consequences of non-compliance.
 Further, when combined with likelihood, our approach determines the level of risk associated with the PWU's activities.4

-We will audit all auditable clauses at least once during a 5-year licence period.
+All auditable clauses will be audited at least once during a 5-year licence period.
 The audit of the first year of a new licence is likely to be more comprehensive in order to help identify any areas that we should focus on through the licence period.